 - 1/4 cup pecans, roughly chopped

 - 3 Tbsp brown sugar

 - In a medium pot, bring 4-1/2 cups water to a boil.
 Stir in oats and salt and cook 1 minute.
 Let cool, cover, and refrigerate overnight*.

 - Bring oatmeal to a simmer over medium-high.
 Cook until tender, about 10 minutes*.
 Stir in milk and vanilla.
 Transfer to a 9-inch pie plate.

 - Heat broiler, with rack 4 inches from heat.
-Top oatmeal with bananas and brown sugar and broil until bananas are caramelized, 3 to 4 minutes.
-Sprinkle with pecans and serve.
+Top oatmeal with bananas, pecans, and brown sugar and broil until bananas are caramelized, 3-4 minutes.
+Serve immediately.

 Source: Everyday Food, December 2012